Video Poker Hands Ranking

 3. Four of a Kind – 4 cards of the same denomination; 25x

-4. Full House – 3 cards of the same denomination and a pair of different denomination; 9x but short-pay version may also offer 8x, 7x or 6x
+4. Full House – 3 cards of the same denomination and a pair of a different denomination; 9x but short-pay versions may also offer 8x, 7x or 6x

 5. Flush – 5 cards of the same suit which may not be in consecutive order; 5x or 6x